rcrowther/django-img/README.md

 The template is scaled to the image-to-be-watermarked, then composited over the main image by 'disolve'.
 So the watermark is customisable, can be used on most sizes of image, and is usually readable since aspect ratio is preserved.

 It is probably worth saying again that you can not change the parameters, so the strengths of these effects, without creating a new filter.

-### Writing Filters
-Most of the filters you will need can be made by inheriting from the core filters.
-All core filters aree enabled in Pillow and Wand.
-The core/base filters are,

-- Resize
-- Crop

- Both these fit the image within the bounding box given by the dimensions.
-Both filters can result in images narrower or less in height than the given sizes.

-Two more core filters,

-- SmartResize
-- SmartCrop

-These filters fill the bounding box by placing on a background of a given color so the results match the given dimensions.
-Also, they will not attempt to work on images which are smaller than the bounding sizes.
-They center the image in the fill color.

-By inheriting from these filters, you can configure them to the sizes you need.

 ### Writing custom filter code